Who is Peter Parker?

 Seven Years of War

-Captain Parker remained ashore on half-pay for several years while supervising the construction of the 44-gun HMS Woolwich at Portsmouth.
-With the outbreak of the Seven Years’ War, he took to sea on the Woolwich and commanded it on a voyage to the Baltic Sea.
-But he fell badly ill during the voyage when he caught a fever that swept through the ship.
+Captain Parker remained ashore on half-pay for several years while supervising the construction of the 44-gun HMS Woolwich in Portsmouth.
+With the outbreak of the Seven Years’ War, he went to sea on the Woolwich and commanded it on a voyage to the Baltic Sea.
+However, he fell seriously ill during the voyage after catching a fever that swept through the ship.

-After he recovered, the navy sent him to the Leeward Islands in December 1756, where, in January 1759 he transferred to the 50-gun HMS Bristol.
-Parker commanded the Bristol in the unsuccessful campaign against Martinique and later in the campaign that took Guadeloupe.
+Once he recovered, the navy sent him to the Leeward Islands in December 1756, where, in January 1759, he transferred to the 50-gun HMS Bristol.
+Parker commanded the Bristol during the unsuccessful campaign against Martinique and later in the campaign that seized Guadeloupe.

-In 1760, he transferred back to home station (the Channel) where he took command of the 64-gun HMS Montague.
-Parker took several prize-ships while cruising the narrow but deadly waters between Britain and the Continent.
+In 1760, he transferred back to his home station (the Channel) where he took command of the 64-gun HMS Montague.
+Parker took several prize ships while cruising the narrow but deadly waters between Britain and the Continent.
 His success gained him command of the 70-gun HMS Buckingham and a squadron that reduced French fortifications on the Isle d’Aix.
-The following year he participated in the assault on a fort at Belle-Isle.
-This was classic 18th-century warfare, reducing posts and gaining chits to negotiate a better peace.
+The following year, he participated in the assault on a fort at Belle-Isle.
+This was classic 18th-century warfare, involving the reduction of posts and the exchange of chits to negotiate a better peace.
 But plenty of hot action and naval savvy made this possible.
 His last wartime command was the 74-gun HMS Terrible just before the 1763 Treaty of Paris.

 HMS Terrible in action |